 - Wood filler can be used in drywall repair for small holes.

 Follow the steps we’ve provided, allow plenty of time for the filler to dry, and sand to a smooth finish flush with the surrounding drywall.
-A new coat of paint on the entire wall will have your room looking new.
+A new coat of paint on the entire wall will make your room look new.